 Person-centred care is defined as valuing a patient as a person with unique needs.
-PCC is understanding their experience, and working with them to ensure their care plan is reflective of these individual needs.
+PCC is understanding their experience and working with them to ensure their care plan is reflective of these individual needs.
 This includes establishing coordinated care and proper communication.
 In PCC, patients are encouraged to be involved in their own care and be in partnership with their healthcare team.
-It is confirming that the “physical, mental, and social well-being” of the patient is encompassed in the health care plan .
+It is confirming that the “physical, mental, and social well-being” of the patient are encompassed in the health care plan .

 Most healthcare institutions have policies outlining PCC.
 Although the majority of the academic discussions surrounding person-centered care reference physicians and nurses, it is important to note that ALL healthcare workers share in the patient experience, regardless of how casual their involvement.